leesei/leesei.github.io/src/content/post/windows-desktop.md

 [Users must enter a user name and password checkbox missing from netplwiz in Windows 10 Fix](https://thegeekpage.com/users-must-enter-a-user-name-and-password-checkbox-missing-from-netplwiz-in-windows-10-fix/)
 [Windows 10 auto login: Quick guide to setting it up - IONOS](https://www.ionos.com/digitalguide/server/configuration/windows-10-automatic-login/)

+Uncheck "Users must enter a user name and password to use this computer" in `netplwiz`

 ### Start Menu items